Quasiconformal Mappings and Neumann Eigenvalues of Divergent Elliptic Operators: Introduction

 In convex domains $\Omega\subset\mathbb R^n$, $n\geq 2$, the classical lower estimates of the Neumann eigenvalues of the Laplace operator \cite{PW} state that

 where $d(\Omega)$ is a diameter of a convex domain $\Omega$.
 Similar estimates for the non-linear $p$-Laplace operator, $p\ne 2$, were obtained much later in \cite{ENT}.

-Unfortunately for non-convex domains $\mu_1(\Omega)$ can not be characterized in the terms of its Euclidean diameters.
+Unfortunately, for non-convex domains $\mu_1(\Omega)$ can not be characterized in the terms of its Euclidean diameters.
 It can be seen by considering a domain consisting of two identical squares connected by a thin corridor \cite{BCDL16}.

-In the previous works \cite{GPU17_2,GPU19,GU16} we returned to a (quasi)conformal mappings techniques (that was used in \cite{S54}) in a framework of composition operators on Sobolev spaces \cite{U93,VG75,VU02}.
-It permitted us to obtain lower estimates of the first non-trivial Neumann eigenvalue $\mu_1(\Omega)$ in the terms of the hyperbolic (conformal) radius of $\Omega$ for a large class of (non)convex domains $\Omega\subset\mathbb R^2$.
+Let us return to our studies.
+In the previous works \cite{GPU17_2,GPU19,GU16} we returned to applications of a (quasi)conformal mappings techniques to such estimates in rough (non-convex) domains.
+Let us remind that some applications of a conformal mappings to this problem can be found in \cite{S54}).
+We used (quasi)conformal mappings in a framework of composition operators on Sobolev spaces \cite{U93,VG75,VU02}.
+This method permitted us to obtain lower estimates of the first non-trivial Neumann-Laplace eigenvalue $\mu_1(\Omega)$ in the terms of the hyperbolic (conformal) radius of $\Omega$ for a large class of domains that includes some fractal domains.

-The composition operators method allows to reduce the spectral problem for the divergence form elliptic operator \eqref{EllDivOper} defined in a simply connected domain $\Omega\subset\mathbb C$ to a weighted spectral problem for the Laplace operator in the unit disc $\mathbb D\subset\mathbb C$.
-By the chain rule for the function $f(z)=g \circ \varphi(z)$ \cite{GNR18}, we have
+In this paper we use the $A$-quasiconformal mappings via the composition operator theory.
+The corresponding composition operators (isometries for the norm induced by matrices $A$) allows us reduce the spectral problem for the divergence form elliptic operator \eqref{EllDivOper} defined in a simply connected domain $\Omega\subset\mathbb C$ to a weighted spectral problem for the Laplace operator in the unit disc $\mathbb D\subset\mathbb C$.